toddcf/code-snippets/seo/google-search-results.md

 To see whether Google considers your site mobile friendly, type your URL into https://search.google.com/search-console/mobile-friendly.

+Google knows that if a site is not mobile friendly, users will not like the site and will consider the search result to have been a bad recommendation.
+So they don't want to recommend non-mobile-responsive websites.

 ## Guest Blogging

 Many people wrote guest blog posts on other people's sites in order to link back to their own sites and gain web traffic.
 In 2014, Google penalized the site MyBlogGuest for this.